 woff Format for Web Developers

 (Jan.
 17, 2014) To assist web developers who want to embed a compressed version in a site, New Athena Unicode version 4.05 is now also available in woff format.
-All four styles are available in this download.
 The Open Font License has been revised to indicate that it applies equally to the TrueType and the woff versions.

 February 4, 2012: Version 4.03 of New Athena Unicode font (newathu403.ttf, dated Feb.
 4, 2012) has been released.
 This is identical to version 4.02 except for version information (4.03 has been generated to go with updates in the styled versions.

 July 9, 2011: Version 4.02 of New Athena Unicode font (newathu.ttf, dated July 9, 2011) has been released.
 This is identical to version 4.01 except for the removal of a typographical error in the OpenType tables.

 March 28, 2011: Version 4.01 of New Athena Unicode font (newathu.ttf, dated March 28, 2011) has been released, containing only one additional character (U+2212, minus), but otherwise the same as Version 4.00 of New Athena Unicode font (dated Feb.
 13, 2011).
 This version contains revisions in the Supplemental Punctuation block starting at U+2E00, both additions and corrections (some characters that had been added at the proposed code points prior to final approval have had to have their code points fixed to conform to what was finally approved).
 In addition, with Version 4 styled fonts (italic, bold, and bold italic) have been created for testing.